mendix/docs/content/en/docs/appstore/use-content/modules/genai/genai-commons.md

 | Attribute | Description |
 | --- | --- |
 | `FileContent` | Depending on the `ContentType`, this is either a URL or the base64-encoded file data. |
 | `ContentType` | This describes the type of file data.
 Supported content types are either URL or base64-encoded file data.
-For more information, see the [ENUM_FileContentType](#enum-filecontenttype) section.
+For more information, see the [ENUM_ContentType](#enum-contenttype) section.
 | `FileType` | Currently only images are supported file types.
 In general, not all file types might not be supported by all AI providers or models.
 For more information, see the [ENUM_FileType](#enum-filetype) section.
 | `TextContent` | An optional text content describing the file content or giving it a specific name.
 This can be used to refer to specific files in the prompt of the message. |
 | `MediaType` | This is a combination of FileType and the extension of the file, for example, *image/png*. |